diogro/expressionVariance-manuscript/main.md

 ## Environmental sensitivity predicts transcriptional variance

 As suggested by our GO enrichment analyses, one mechanism that may generate consistent variability in gene expression is the response to environmental inputs.
 In other words, high-variance genes may be those that are environmentally sensitive, while low-variance genes may be robust to environmental stimuli or perturbations (or alternatively, responsive to all stimuli, such that they are always highly expressed across individuals).
 To understand the relationship between environmental sensitivity and variance, we drew on gene expression data from a recently generated catalog of environmentally responsive genes in lymphoblastoid cell lines (LCLs).
 This catalog was generated by exposing 544 LCLs derived from individuals included in the 1000 Genomes Project to each of 11 in vitro exposures (including immune signaling molecules, hormones, and man-made chemicals), as well as a control; these manipulations of the cellular environment were followed by mRNA-seq and differential expression analyses comparing each treatment to its control [@Lea2022-bl].
 Using lists of environmentally responsive genes derived from this study, we found that high-variance genes were more likely to respond to at least one in vitro exposure, relative to genes not classified as high- or low-variance (Fisher’s exact test: p < 0.05, odds = 1.524); as predicted, the same is not true for low-variance genes (Fisher’s exact test: p = 0.993, odds = 0.797).
-When we analyzed each exposure separately, we found that high-variance genes were more likely to be responsive to 4 out of the 10 environments we explored (1 environment was dropped due to a lack of differentially expressed genes in the original experiment; Fisher’s exact test, FDR < 10%; SI table 2).
+When we analyzed each exposure separately, we found that high-variance genes were more likely to be responsive to 4 out of the 10 environments we explored (1 environment was dropped due to a lack of differentially expressed genes in the original experiment; Fisher’s exact test, FDR < 10%; S2 Table).
 These exposures included key immune stimuli and hormones such as interferon gamma and dexamethasone (a synthetic glucocorticoid).
-In contrast, we found that low-variance genes showed the opposite pattern: they are significantly underrepresented among environmentally responsive genes across 4/10 environments (Fisher’s exact test, FDR < 10%; SI table 2).
+In contrast, we found that low-variance genes showed the opposite pattern: they are significantly underrepresented among environmentally responsive genes across 4/10 environments (Fisher’s exact test, FDR < 10%; S2 Table).
 Though not all of our environment-specific tests reached statistical significance, it is also worth noting that almost all 10 environments showed concordance in effect size direction (i.e., high-variance genes tended to be overrepresented among environmentally responsive genes and low-variance genes tended to be underrepresented).
 While the above analyses show that high-variance genes tend to overlap with genes induced by a given exposure, we hypothesized that genes that are similarly induced by many different exposures may, in fact, exhibit moderate or low variance.
 In other words, genes induced by many stimuli may always be highly expressed across individuals, and thus low variance, while genes induced by select stimuli may only be upregulated in a subset of the population, and thus exhibit high variance.
 In support of this idea, we found that, among genes that responded to at least one environment in the LCL experiment, high-variance genes responded to a median of only one environment, while both low-variance genes and the background set responded to a median of 4/10 environments (generalized linear model comparing high-variance to background and low-variance, p < 10^-7^ and p < 10^-11^, respectively).
 Thus, high-variance genes are indeed more likely to be environmentally sensitive, but in a highly select and stimulus-specific manner, which we hypothesize drives their between-individual heterogeneity.
-We note that all analyses presented in this section focused on the composite set of high- and low-variance genes defined across tissues, but we obtain similar results when focusing on blood, the tissue in our dataset most similar to LCLs (SI table 2).
+We note that all analyses presented in this section focused on the composite set of high- and low-variance genes defined across tissues, but we obtain similar results when focusing on blood, the tissue in our dataset most similar to LCLs (S2 Table).

 ## Evolutionary forces at play in shaping transcriptional variance